krzysztofkarolak/blynk-external-data/README.md

     fan: true # If there is a fan in your temperature sensor, leave this option true
 ```

-## Deploying to Heroku
+## Deploying code

-This app was intended to work in Heroku or GCP CloudFunction.
+This app was intended to work in Heroku or GCP Cloud Functions.
 You can easily deploy it to Heroku instance:

 ```sh
 $ heroku create